Taylor Armstrong: Internet meme

 In 2019, a screen-capture of Armstrong on the second season of The Real Housewives of Beverly Hills was used in an Internet meme called "woman yelling at a cat".
-The meme depicts an upset Armstrong during a heated discussion about her husband's alleged abuse juxtaposed with a photograph of a cat named Smudge.
+The meme depicts an upset Armstrong during a heated discussion about her husband's abuse juxtaposed with a photograph of a cat named Smudge.
 Armstrong reacted positively to the meme.
-She also talked about her relationship with her ex husband.
+She also talked about her relationship with her ex-husband.